|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Approximately two minutes after leaving the target area the right engine began vibrating badly and stopped running and the pilot turned on a course towards the nearest land and fired off all remaining 20mm ammunition to lighten the aircraft.
 Flying on only the left engine for another five minutes at low level, the fuel pressure light came on despite enough fuel in the tank then the left engine also lost power.
 Quickly, he changed the feed was changed to the right tank then back to the left tank and restarted the engine.

 Once beyond the range of Japanese radar, climbed to 900' then the left engine temperature climbed and became hotter and began loosing power.
 At 1:30pm this Beaufighter ditched at 1:30pm at roughly Lat 12° 30' S Long 123° 33' E off Cartier Island with the upper half of the aircraft above the water line.
 Both crew survived the landing unhurt.

 Afterwards, they setup one of the machine guns on a coconut palm stump for defense.

 At dusk of the same day, both were rescued by Catalina A24-44 and took off again after dark.

-After the rescue, the wreckage of Beaufighter A19-156 was strafed and destroyed by another Beaufighter to prevent it from being captured intact by the Japanese.
+After the rescue, the intact wreckage was strafed by Beaufort piloted by F/Lt J. H. Gordon and burst into flames and was destroyed to prevent it from being captured by the Japanese.

 ADF Serials - Beaufighter A19-156